sf-wdi-24/modules/week-04-associated-data-and-users/day-03/module-02/readme.md

 ### THIS IS TOO MUCH WORK!

-I agree, for some projects a website called [Kimono Labs](https://www.kimonolabs.com/) will do much of this work for us.
+I agree, for some projects a website called <a href="https://www.kimonolabs.com/" target="_blank">Kimono Labs</a> will do much of this work for us.
 It isn't always perfect but is a solid product worthy of a try.

 Let's create an account and try out the demo.